-Saul's reaction is somewhat strange for a person who thought he knew God and that he was working feverishly to do what he thought God wanted done.
+Saul's question might be thought of as ironic for a person who thought he knew God and that he was working feverishly to do what he thought God wanted done.
 He did not recognize the voice of God in what Jesus said to him.
 This was the problem most of the Jewish leaders had during the earthly ministry of Jesus.
 They did not recognize nor would they accept that the message that Jesus shared with them was the Word of God.

-As we have noted, God had been revealing Himself to humanity in all the various interactions He had with people starting with the general revelation of creation itself and culminating in the incarnation of God Himself in the flesh.
+As is generally recognized, God had been revealing Himself to humanity in all the various interactions He had with people starting with the general revelation of creation itself and culminating in the incarnation of God Himself in the flesh.
 The creation shows the infinite might and power of God and at the foot of the Cross we see the infinite love and grace of God.
 The "foot of the cross" might be considered by some to be a strange place to see the power and wisdom of God; however, as we see Him on the cross dying for us, we realize this is our God Who so loved the world.
+This is the ultimate demonstration of God's message to Paul, "My strength is perfected in weakness."

-Saul really thought that persecution of the followers of Jesus was the right thing to do.
+Saul really thought that persecuting the followers of Jesus was the right thing to do.
 He was sincere and though he was sincerely wrong, God saw that He could use that sincerity and enthusiasm in the Kingdom of God.
 Part of the problem in the Church today is that many people have the correct beliefs and doctrines - they have the truth but they are neither sincere nor enthusiastic about this truth.